Donald Maclean (British politician): Life and career

 Maclean was appointed a Privy Counsellor in 1916, and was knighted in 1917.
 He was Leader of the Liberal Parliamentary Party from 1918 to 1920, as the leader of the Liberal Party, H. H. Asquith had lost his seat in the House of Commons.
-For those two years he also served as Leader of the Opposition, while Labour had no official leader and Sinn Féin refused to participate in parliamentary government.
+For those two years he also served as Leader of the Opposition, while Labour had no official leader and Sinn Féin had proclaimed the Irish Republic and the First Dail.

 Towards the end of his life, Maclean joined the National Government headed by Ramsay MacDonald.
 He served as President of the Board of Education from 1931 to 1932.

 He died from cardiovascular disease on 15 June 1932 at the age of sixty-eight.
+His memorial service at St. Margaret's on 20 June was absolutely crowded.

 Family

 Maclean married Gwendolen Margaret Devitt (26 September 1880 – 23 July 1962), daughter of Andrew Devitt (1850–1931) and Jane Dales Morrison (1856–1947), on 2 October 1907.
 They are buried in the churchyard of Holy Trinity Church, Penn, Buckinghamshire, together with their eldest son, Ian.
 The diplomat and spy, Donald Duart Maclean, was another of his sons; his ashes are also buried there.
-The couple also had two more sons.
+The couple also had two more sons and a daughter.